ubc/iPeer/app/docs/lti13/Run LTI 1.3 iPeer-Canvas test.md

 ---------------------------------------------------------------------------------------------------

-## Make a SQL file of diff

 We just want to test the LTI 1.3 connection, so:

     - Input directly in dB
         - Hardcode keys in web test
         - Just add users to course
     - Code a test that logs in to iPeer and generates the LTI 1.3 launch sequence

 Canvas: